open-condo-software/condo/README.md

 yarn workspace @app/_back02keystone create-tables
 ```

-And there is no solutions to migrations yes...
+**NOTE**: And there is no solutions to migrations yes...
 You can try `knex` migrations and writ about it here.

 ### Upgrade packages versions ###